mbuesch/bme280-upy/README.md

-# BME-280 sensor device driver with Micropython support (I2C + SPI)
+# BME-280 sensor device driver with Micropython and Linux support (I2C + SPI)

 [Project website](https://bues.ch/)

 [Git repository](https://bues.ch/cgit/bme280-upy.git)

-This driver runs on regular Python and on Micropython.
+This driver runs on Micropython and on regular Python (e.g. Raspberry Pi or other Linux devices).

 It has support for both I2C and SPI bus.